kimfetti/kimfetti.github.io/_drafts/2019-12-20-down-and-up.md

 layout: page-fullwidth
 title: "Down and Up: A Puzzle Illustrated with D3"
 subheadline: "Math Puzzles"
-meta_teaser: "Math puzzles provide entertainment and joy to some, but many people approach these with absolute dread.
+meta_teaser: "Math puzzles elicit amusement and joy in some, but many others approach with absolute dread.
 Such trepidation is often unnecessary, however, because a simple visual--like the ones illustrated in this post--can lead you directly to a solution!"
-teaser: "<em>Math puzzles provide entertainment and joy to some, but many people approach these with absolute dread.
+teaser: "<em>Math puzzles elicit amusement and joy in some, but many others approach with absolute dread.
 Such trepidation is often unnecessary, however, because a simple visual--like the ones illustrated in this post--can lead you directly to a solution!</em>"

 header: